 [4] Calculating Contributions to Medical and Child Care Costs

-In addition to the Child Support Guideline calculation for weekly support amounts, the guidelines also determine the contributions each party must make for unreimbursed medical costs and the work-related child care costs.
-For a more thorough discussion of unreimbursed medical expenses and work-related child care costs, see §§ 7.33 and 7.34, below.
+In addition to the Child Support Guideline calculation for weekly support amounts, the guidelines also determine the contributions each party must make for unreimbursed medical costs and the work-related childcare costs.
+For a more thorough discussion of unreimbursed medical expenses and work-related childcare costs, see §§ 7.33 and 7.34, below.

+For childcare costs to be reimbursable under the child support guidelines, they must be incurred to allow a parent to work.
+Although costs for an extended school day may constitute a reimbursable childcare cost, it will not be so considered when it is not necessary for the obligee to work.
+Trent v.
+Trent, 226 Conn.
+App.
+791 (2024).

 [5] Adjusting the Child Support for Split Custody